 Perfect for fall, or anytime of year, this nutrient-rich warm orzo salad takes less that 30 minutes to make from start to finish.
 Serve warm or chilled.
 Both ways are equally delicious.

-This was inspired by my Sweet Potato & Quinoa Salad with Tahini Dressing on this site, as well as this Tortellini & Chickpea Kale Salad.
+This was inspired by my Sweet Potato & Quinoa Salad with Tahini Dressing on this site, as well as this Vegan Pasta Bake with Mushrooms.

 Jump to: